Knowledge graphSettings

 Latency-first design

-Supports UDP selection when minimal delay matters more than strict delivery guarantees.
+Helps choose UDP when minimal delay matters more than strict delivery guarantees.

 App-level reliability

-Guides acknowledgments, reordering handling, and recovery logic at application level.
+Guides acknowledgments, reordering logic, and recovery behavior at the application layer.

 Usage boundaries

-Clarifies fit for realtime, streaming, and telemetry-heavy traffic patterns.
+Clarifies where realtime, streaming, and telemetry-heavy traffic patterns actually fit.

 Interview trade-offs

-Provides clear compensation strategy for weaker UDP guarantees in service design.
+Provides a clear way to explain how weaker UDP guarantees can be compensated for in service design.

 RFC